opensafely-core/ehrql/docs/includes/generated_docs/schemas/beta.tpp.md

     <code>float</code>
   </dt>
   <dd markdown="block">
-The response to the question, as a number
+The response to the question, as a number.
+Alternatively, if the question admits a code as the response, then zero.

  * Never `NULL`
   </dd>